Nqobileee/indlela-mapping/README.md

-# Trackify
+# Android Geofence Alerts

-A native Android location tracking app that lets you save places, set geofences, and receive notifications when you arrive at or leave a saved location.
+**Trackify** — A native Android app to save places on a map, set geofence boundaries, and get notifications when you arrive at or leave a saved location.

+## Overview

+Trackify combines live GPS map tracking with local geofencing.
+Save named locations with a custom radius, and the app alerts you on entry and exit—even when running in the background.
+All saved places are stored on-device with Room; no account or backend required.

 ## Features

-- **Live Map Tracking** — Real-time GPS display on an interactive Google Map with 5-second location updates
+- **Live Map Tracking** — Real-time GPS on Google Maps with periodic location updates
-- **Saved Locations** — Store custom locations with names and configurable geofence radii
+- **Saved Locations** — Name and store places with configurable geofence radii
-- **Geofencing Alerts** — Automatic push notifications when you enter or leave a saved location boundary
+- **Geofencing Alerts** — Notifications on enter/exit via Google Play Services Location
-- **Navigation** — Open turn-by-turn directions to any saved location via Google Maps
+- **Navigation** — Open turn-by-turn directions to any saved place in Google Maps
-- **Offline Storage** — All saved locations persist locally using a Room database
+- **Offline Storage** — Persistent local database (Room / SQLite)

 ## Tech Stack